Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

 - The fonts should match very similarly with the above example.
 - Notice how at the top left corner, the info circle (the "i" encased within the circle) is the default grey color.
-  If this is red, that means something is wrong with the note.
+  If this is red, that means something is wrong with the note's javascript.
-  Please see [this](faq-general-troubleshooting) section for basic troubleshooting.
+  Please see [this](faq#the-info-circle-displays-an-error) section for basic troubleshooting.
 - Clicking on the image to zoom should work out of the box.